 Yes!
 Keeping this vegan chocolate mousse cake in the fridge is the best way to keep it fresh.
 It will last up to two weeks in the fridge.
 It’s also best served cold, topped with coconut whipped cream and berries!
 Just like my banana bread recipe, your guests won’t even know this chocolate mousse cake is secretly healthy.

-1. In two separate bowls, soak the cashews and dates in boiling water for at least 15 minutes (or longer).
-Then strain water out.
+1. In two small bowls, soak the cashews and dates separately in boiling water for at least 15 minutes (or longer).

-We soak the dates and cashews to ensure they're soft, blend easily, and create a smooth texture.
-You can use either deglet noor or mejoul dates.
+We soak the dates and cashews to ensure they are soft, blend easily, and create a smooth texture.

-If you’ve already blended all ingredients together and it’s not sweet enough just add ½ Tbs of Coconut Sugar at a time and blend until you get your desired sweetness.
+Sweetness: If needed add ½ Tbs more of Pure Maple Syrup at a time and blend until you get your desired sweetness.